About Me

 - ARC Centre of Excellence for Gravitational Wave Discovery (OzGrav) Travel Grant - 2022

-- ANU Supplementary Scholarship - 2022
+- ANU Supplementary Scholarship - 2022-present

 - The John Carver Physics Prize - 2021 (awarded in October 2022).
 Rewards academic excellence in the ANU Physics Honours specialisation.